AccessNI for Clubs – Information Page

 This list is only an example and is not exhaustive.

-The Designated Club Official with responsibility for recruitment and vetting, gives the individual coach/volunteer a copy of the;
+Step 2 The Designated Club Official with responsibility for recruitment and vetting, gives the individual coach/volunteer a copy of the AccessNI ID Validation form to apply for a Disclosure Certificate online.

-Once the individual applicant has completed their online form notification of this is sent automatically to the governing body (if they are administering the checks directly).
-The governing body cannot administer their part of the process until they receive the ID validation form.
-The ID must be validated by the Club Safeguarding Officer, Chairman or Secretary and sent to Gemma McNamara, Cycling Ulster’s Designated AccessNI Signatory.
+Step 3 Once the individual applicant has completed their online form notification of this is sent automatically to the governing body (if they are administering the checks directly).

 • The Criminal Record Viewer – which contains the NI criminal record,